shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 ### Biceps
 The biceps will require:
- - an M3 hex screwdriver
+ - a M3 hex screwdriver
- - 2 servo horns
+ - 2x servo horns
- - 2 black M3 screws from the motor package
+ - 2x black M3 screws from the motor package
- - 4 black rubber spacers from the motor package
+ - 4x black rubber spacers from the motor package
- - 4 JST cables
+ - 4x JST cables
- - 4 M3 x 18 mm tapered screws
+ - 4x M3 x 18 mm tapered screws
- - 4 M3 x 25 mm hex screws
+ - 4x M3 x 25 mm hex screws
- - 4 M3 square nuts
+ - 4x M3 square nuts
- - 4 M3 hex nuts
+ - 4x M3 hex nuts
+ - Motor ID 10
+ - Motor ID 6
+ - Motor ID 7
+ - Motor ID 11

 As recommended with every step within the assembly, it is best to pre-thread the screw holes on the 3D printed parts.